 We have established a front foot benefit ("FFB") assessment on all of the NVR lots.
 This is a 30-year annual assessment allowed in Frederick County which requires homeowners to reimburse the developer for the costs of installing public water and sewer to the lots.
-These assessments become effective as homes are settled, at which time we can sell the collection rights to investors who will pay an upfront lump sum, enabling us to realize the revenue more quickly.
-The selling prices range from \$3,000 to \$4,500 per home depending on the type of the home.
+These assessments become effective as homes are settled, at which time we can sell the collection rights to investors who will pay an upfront lump sum, enabling us to more quickly realize the revenue.
+The selling prices range from \$3,000 to \$4,500 per home depending the type of the home.
 Our total revenue from the front foot benefit assessment is approximately \$1 million.
-To recognize revenue of FFB assessment, both our and NVR's performance obligation must be satisfied.
+To recognize revenue of the FFB assessment, both our and NVR's performance obligation have to be satisfied.
 Our performance obligation is completed once we complete the construction of water and sewer facility and close the lot sales with NVR, which inspects these water and sewer facility prior to close lot sales to ensure all specifications are met.
 NVR's performance obligation is to sell homes they build to homeowners.
 Our FFB revenue is recognized on quarterly basis after NVR closes sales of homes to homeowners.
-The agreement with these FFB investors is not subject to amendment by regulatory agencies and thus our revenue from FFB assessment is not either.
-During the three months ended on March 31, 2022 and 2021, we recognized revenue of \$77,012 and \$107,071 from FFB assessment, respectively.
+The agreement with these FFB investors is not subject to amendment by regulatory agencies and thus our revenue from the FFB assessment is not either.
+During the three months ended on June 30, 2022 and 2021, we recognized revenue of \$37,725 and \$141,575 from the FFB assessments, respectively.
+During the six months ended on June 30, 2022 and 2021, we recognized revenue of \$116,088 and \$248,646 from the FFB assessments, respectively.